s0md3v/rewise/README.md

 ### correct

-This function returns the search query corrected by Google, if applicable.
+This function returns the search query corrected by Google.

 ```
 >>> correct('new yerk')